-The course is structured in 120 hours (80 hours of biochemistry and 40 hours of molecular biology) of frontal teaching basing on the academic calendar.
+The course is structured in frontal lectures.
 Lectures will include theoretical lessons on program topics.

 COURSE GRADE DETERMINATION

 The final exam will consist of a written test followed by an oral exam.
 The written test will consist of 30 questions with multiple-choice and/or open-ended answers (20 biochemistry questions and 10 molecular biology questions).
 For each correct answer 1 point will be assigned.
 For every wrong or missing answer 0 points will be assigned.
 The final score of the written test will be given by the sum of the scores of each correct answer and will be calculated in thirtieths.
 To access the oral exam the student must answer at least half of the questions correctly, corresponding to a score of 15 points.